ryaeung/test-coze-snakegame/README.md

 # 🐍 Snake Game

 Welcome to the **Snake Game** repository!
-This project is a modern take on the classic snake game, implemented using HTML, CSS, and JavaScript.
+This project is a take on the classic snake game coded **ENTIRELY BY AI**, and implemented using HTML, CSS, and JavaScript.

 ![Snake Game](https://img.shields.io/badge/Snake-Game-green.svg)
 ![HTML](https://img.shields.io/badge/HTML-5-orange.svg)